xzel23/cabe/Writerside/topics/cabe.md

 Cabe is a Java byte code instrumentation tool that inserts checks based on JSpecify annotations into your class files.

 According to the [Fail-Fast Principle](https://www.martinfowler.com/ieeeSoftware/failFast.pdf), all invalid input should be detected and reported early.
-Cabe helps you doing this by automatically checking method and constructor parameters.
+Cabe helps you do this by automatically checking method and constructor parameters.

-Cabe also helps you during develompment by checking return values of methods.
+Cabe also helps you during development by checking return values of methods.

 <tldr>
 <strong>TLDR</strong>